lexedata/lexedata/docs/paper.md

 comparative and historical linguistics, including their use as raw data for language phylogenetics [@gray2009language;@grollemund2015bantu].

-The `lexedata` python package uses the “Cross-Linguistic Data Format” (CLDF,
+The `lexedata` toolbox package uses the “Cross-Linguistic Data Format” (CLDF,
 @cldf11, @cldf-paper) as main data format for a relational database containing forms, languages, concepts, and etymological relationships.
 The CLDF specification builds on top of the CSV for the Web (CSVW,